dirigeants/klasa/tutorials/UnderstandingSettingGateway.md

 > `options.array` defaults to `false`, and when `options.default` is not specified, it defaults to `null`, however, when `options.array` is `true`, `options.default` defaults to `[]` (empty array).

-What have we done? `client.gateways.guilds.schema` is a **SchemaFolder** instance (also called Folder type) which can manage itself, such as adding keys/folders to itself (it certainly follows the OOP paradigm).
+What have we done? `client.gateways.guilds.schema` is a {@link SchemaFolder} instance (also called Folder type) which can manage itself, such as adding keys/folders to itself (it certainly follows the OOP paradigm).

 ## Editing keys from the guild configuration.